 Again, there are a number of real-time review and approval platforms on the market.
 Those platforms vary according to the features and prices that they offer – explore those options to find the best fit for your team.

-How to introduce new communication channels (and motivate your team to keep using them)
+How to introduce new communication channels

 Introducing a new communication channel is no easy task given that your colleagues might struggle to change their habits.